 To learn MUCH more about EF, take our new course for OTs – Executive Function Master Course – Using the Train Model.
 AOTA approved for 8.5 hours of continuing ed.

 Did you know that multiple parts of our brain coordinate to help us analyze, plan, adjust, organize, execute (carry out), and even decide WHAT’s important in our lives?
 Kids have never been a CEO of a company and it’s our job to relate our activities to something FUN and that helps with buy-in.
 That’s why I created a model called the Train Model to help visualize the concepts of EF.
 It’s a fun way to learn about the skills we need for each task from making choices, to dressing and handwriting.
 Every one of us requires a plan of execution for each task we complete.
 We also need to be flexible as the world around us changes.
 Just think about how you felt when the COVID pandemic uprooted all we knew!

 As babies, we function using built-in reflexes that are designed for survival and safety.
 With experience, genetics, and as we learn new skills, our brains develop ‘wiring’ that connects different areas together.
 Our FRONTAL lobe and pre-frontal cortex are mainly responsible for EF, which includes planning, thinking, personality, and making decisions.

 2) Our frontal lobe does not fully mature until our mid-twenties!

 I hope this post has given some helpful information about executive function.
-My goal is to help my readers to understand struggles they/their children have and consider learning differences as a root cause for behavioral problems.
-Every child desires to succeed and it’s up to us to be detectives and seek out help.
-For therapists, teachers, and caregivers I’ve designed my books, talks, and webinars to give hundreds of strategies that can be used immediately for success.
-I promise that reading my books and/or attending my courses will empower you to help your child to succeed!
+My goal is to look at children through an EF lens and consider learning differences as a root cause of behavioral problems.
+Every child desires to succeed and it’s up to us to be detectives.